Dr. Stephen W. Gentle, Senior Pastor

 While in seminary she co-founded Iglesia Hermandad Cristiana, the first Hispanic Disciples of Christ Church in Indianapolis.
 While there, she also worked as a hospital Chaplain and provided pastoral support to Hispanics in an outreach program of the United Methodist Church in Frankfurt Indiana.

 Reverend Mena was on active duty for 7-1/2 years serving as a Chaplain in the United States Navy.
 She was stationed in California, Texas and Virginia.

-Rev. Beverly Goines – Assistant Pastor
+Dr. Beverly Goines, Assistant Pastor

-Rev. Goines was called to National City Christian Church (Disciples of Christ) as a Lilly Endowment Resident Pastor in 2003 and began serving as Assistant Pastor in 2006.
+Dr. Goines was called to National City Christian Church (Disciples of Christ) as a Lilly Endowment Resident Pastor in 2003 and began serving as Assistant Pastor in 2006.
 She provides Pastoral Care and Counseling to the congregation, serves as the staff liaison to the Young Adult Ministry, and provides worship leadership.

-Rev. Goines is a native of the Washington metropolitan area.
+Dr. Goines is a native of the Washington metropolitan area.
 She received a Bachelor of Science degree from Carnegie Mellon University in Pittsburgh, Pennsylvania.
 After completing this degree, she returned to the DC region to work in the public and private sector as a technical writer, program manager, and project manager.
-Rev. Goines has also worked in the financial services industry, holding four insurance licenses and two National Association of Securities Dealers (NASD) licenses.
+Dr. Goines has also worked in the financial services industry, holding four insurance licenses and two National Association of Securities Dealers (NASD) licenses.

-Dr. J. Michael McMahon – Minister of Music
+Dr. J. Michael McMahon, Minister of Music